pyscf/pyscf.github.io/source/theory/scf.rst

     mf = scf.HF(mol)
     mf.kernel()

-This will run a HF calculation for the hydrogen fluoride molecule using the default SCF settings.
+This will run a HF calculation with the default SCF settings.

 Theory
 ======
-In HF and KS-DFT methods, the ground-state wavefunction is approximated by a single Slater determinant,
+In HF and KS-DFT, the ground-state wavefunction is expressed as a single Slater determinant of molecular orbitals (MOs) :math:`\psi`,

 .. math::